Batalhoti/QuattroBox/README.md

     * Extruder: detail for fitting the new latch, improvements in the ECAS outlet, and extended shaft channel for nema 17

 * CAD updated

+03-30-2025

+* The extruder switch and encoder do not need to be soldered.
+Simply crimp the wires into a 5-pin JST connector

+* Improved the fitting of the ECAS encoder

+* New design for the Tensioner Arm

+* The button now needs to be inserted before positioning the Filamentalist in the box to ensure a more efficient fit

+* Added an extra LED on the Tensioner Mount to illuminate the filament.
+Thanks to Diem for the idea!

+* Adjusted the box supports due to issues reported by some users

+* Text on the bases of the Filamentalist

+* Change in the MMB mounting method, making it easier to route the wires

+* Added the MMB v2.0 mount

+* CAD updated